alex-kalanis/kw_mapper/README.md

 ### The main differences

 What is the main differences against its competitors?
 At first datasources.
-On competitors you can usually have only one datasource - preset database.
+With competitors you can usually have only one datasource - preset database.
 This can have more datasources.
 So usually more connections to databases.
 You can have main storage in Postgres, yet authentication can run from LDAP and ask for remote data in JSON.